StefanoAnzolut/business-guide/source/billing/payment-method.rst

 =======================
 Updating Payment Method
 =======================

+You'll need a credit card to set up Skribble Business for your company.
+However, if you don't have a business credit card, please get in touch with our support team at support@skribble.com.
+We'll change the payment method for your business so you can pay by invoice.

 ..
 NOTE::
-   Your credit card can be updated or replaced, but not removed.
+   You can update your credit card but not remove it.

 To update your credit card information:

-- Go to your **Business profile** if you’re not already there
+- Go to your **Business profile**

 - Click **Billing**

 - Navigate to **Payment method**

-- Click the **pencil icon** to update the information
+- Click the **pencil icon** to update your credit card

 - Then click **Update** to confirm changes